UPDATED FEB 6, 2020

 The Om Lounge brings some seriously zen energy to East Liberty.
 They’re all about honoring yourself through space and presence while adding a little personalization to the traditional process.
 Join the Om Happy Hour, where students practice to the tempo of feel-good music (everything from Motown to dubstep) that feeds the soul.
 Want to crank it up a notch?
 Try Om Spice for some extra heat during a creative flow you won’t find anywhere else.

-Amazing Yoga’s take on wellness is refreshing—we can’t get enough of these one-of-a-kind practices.
+Amazing Yoga’s take on wellness is refreshing— we can’t get enough of these one-of-a-kind practices.
 They make heated yoga too cool with signature flows, mindful relaxation, and even a Vinyasa to the tune of your favorite hip-hop beats in all three of their locations (South Side, Shadyside, and Wexford).
+Fitt Tip: They also offer online yoga classes for those times you can't make it to the studio.

 At Yoga Factory Pittsburgh (formerly Bikram Yoga Pittsburgh) in Lawrenceville, they crank the thermostat all the way up to a toasty temperature above 105˚.
 Their top class, Original Hot Yoga, goes through the traditional 26 postures and Pranayama breathing exercises of Bikram yoga for one highly effective workout.
-In addition to their traditional Bikram practice, their Glowga, Yin, and YF HIIT classes leave yogis with an empowering philosophy and unique yoga experience.
+In addition to their traditional Bikram practice, their Fusion, Restore, and HIIT classes leave yogis with an empowering philosophy and unique yoga experience.

-Formerly Bikram Yoga Squirrel Hill, try out I Am Yoga's signature Hot 90, where you’ll hit the 26 postures of a traditional Bikram practice and burnabout 600 calories per 90-minute class!
-They’ve also added Yin, Vinyasa Flow, and a beat-based Hot90: Cool Tunes & Hot Yoga to their traditional offerings.
+Formerly Bikram Yoga Squirrel Hill, try out I Am Yoga's signature Hot 90, where you’ll hit the 26 postures of a traditional Bikram practice and burn about 600 calories per 90-minute class!
+They’ve also added Hot Pilates, Vinyasa Flow, and a beat-based Hot90: Cool Tunes & Hot Yoga to their traditional offerings.
 And after a heart-pumping heated class, don’t be surprised if you find yourself with a new mantra: “I am strong.
 I am whole.
 I am… obscenely sweaty.”

 The study and practice of yoga is a step-by-step process.
 At One Point One Yoga, you’ll enter a no-judgement zone where the focus is collaboration, not competition.
-With classes like Meditate and Move, The Slow Down, and Work it Out, One Point One balances the forces of relaxation, energy, and rejuvenation in every session.
+The studio classes like Meditate and Move, The Slow Down, and Work it Out, One Point One balances the forces of relaxation, energy, and rejuvenation in every session.
+With the addition of sister studio One Point Two just down the block, the studio now offers more intimate classes, private sessions, as well as massage and body work.

 Bloomfield Yoga, conveniently located on the main Liberty Ave. drag, has just about everything.
 From foundations to acroyoga, they encourage students to connect with a practice that's right for them.
 The bright, open space provides the perfect atmosphere for a little Vinyasa with the Pittsburgh community.
 Plus, weekly pay-what-you-can classes make it possible for just about anyone to get in on the action.